“MILES TO GO” After Patent grant

 a.
 Payment of patent annuities:

-A patent is kept in force by payment of renewal fee every year.
-The first payment falls due before the expiration of the second year from the date of patent (the date of filing of the patent application) in respect of the third year and so on for every succeeding year.
+A Patent is kept in force by payment of a renewal fee every year.
+The first payment falls due before the expiration of the second year from the date of the patent (the date of filing of the patent application) in respect of the third year and so on for every succeeding year.

 Advance payment of annuities for two or more years is possible.
-An extension of period for payment of renewal fee can be requested for up to six months.
+An extension of the period for payment of the renewal fee can be requested for up to six months.

 b.
 Filing of statement on working of patents: